 Turbinates are normal folds in the nasal lining that heat and add humidity to the air we breathe.
 The lowest turbinate, also termed the inferior turbinate, happens to be placed at the narrowest portion of each nasal airway.
 When the inferior turbinate swells, it can restrict, or even block, the airway.
 Since each side has its own inferior turbinate, air flow in one or both sides can be restricted.
 Since the turbinates can expand and shrink, the blockage may be intermittent.
 Seasonal allergies tend to worsen these symptoms, and the turbinates tend to slowly enlarge as we age.
 There are several different ways to reduce the turbinates, and if this is a problem for you, be certain to discuss your options with Dr. Mele during your consultation.

 Rhinoplasty with Chin Augmentation (Chin Implants)

-Often a large nose is made to look larger by a small chin.
-In this situation, chin augmentation may provide the solution you want.
-Microgenia, is the medical term for small chin.
-Microgenia is corrected by a chin implant inserted via an incision placed discretely under the chin or inside the mouth.
+A large nose often looks larger when accompanied by a small chin.
+In this situation, chin augmentation may provide the solution you desire.
+Microgenia is the medical term for a small chin.
+Microgenia is corrected by a chin implant inserted via an incision placed discreetly under the chin or inside the mouth.
 Chin augmentation can be performed at the same time as your rhinoplasty to help provide overall balance to your face with a single surgery.

 Schedule a Rhinoplasty Consultation

-For more information about rhinoplasty or to schedule a consultation, call (925) 943-6353.
+For more information about rhinoplasty, or to schedule a consultation, call (925) 943-6353.
 You can also contact our Walnut Creek plastic surgery practice online today by filling out our contact form.